thgrass/EnergyFaultDetector/README.md

    3. Download method for the Care2Compare class.
    3. Unify default value settings.
    4. No or low configuration

-3. Conditions and dependency updates
-   1. Conditional autoencoder
-   2. Upgrade to Keras 3.0
+   5. Upgrade to Keras 3.0

-4. Root cause analysis expansion: integrate SHAP and possibly other XAI-methods.
+3. Root cause analysis expansion
+   1. integrate SHAP and possibly other XAI-methods.

 ## License
 This project is licensed under the [MIT License](./LICENSE).